-Wild camping in Scotland and Ireland – helpful tips
+Wild camping in the UK and Ireland – helpful tips

 What is wild camping?

 Wild Camping in Scotland, also referred to as free camping, is camping overnight, outside a caravan or motorhome park, usually in the countryside.

 Is it legal?

 Wild camping in Ireland is not strictly legal but is tolerated in many upland and remote areas, and the Northern Ireland Forestry Service issues camping permits at some of its sites.

 Wild camping is only legal in England and Wales if you have been granted permission by the landowner – and every bit of land in these countries is owned by somebody!
 The National Parks Authority forbid wild camping within any National Parks of England and Wales.

 Wild camping in Scotland is completely legal, widely accepted and a great way to experience the great outdoors.
 In Scotland wild camping law is explicit about people’s right to camp on hill land – usually more than 100 metres away from a public road.
 Some landowners do take exception, but thankfully they are few and far between.
 If you’re near a dwelling it’s also a good idea to ask permission before wild camping in Scotland, and not just set up camp on their doorstep!

 Follow these helpful tips and you should have a great experience wild camping with your Motorhome in Scotland…